claytonsulby/react-orca-chase/README.md

 - Fix linting issues with `npm run lint -- --fix`
 - Type check with `npm run tsc`

+## Technical breakdown
+~Explanation to how the orca is rendered~

+## Inspiration
+Special thanks to [NickyNouse](https://scratch.mit.edu/users/NickyNouse/) whoose original [whale game](https://scratch.mit.edu/projects/16795490/) on scratch inspired this project.
 ## React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.